microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ## Setup for Board 1:

-    The project for board 1 is meant to kick off the message passing.
+    The project for board 1 kick off the message passing.
 It requires a button and an LED.
 This will utilize the dspic33ck-exp1632-can-tp.X project to receive, process and respond to devices with an ID of 0xA2.

     1. Open the dspic33ck-exp1632-can-tp.X project in the MPLAB® X IDE.